Fl0GUI/kartexec-turing-complete/README.md

 # `kartexec.cfg` is Turing complete

-This repository is demonstartion that `kartexec.cfg` files are Turing machines.
+This repository is a demonstartion that `kartexec.cfg` files are Turing machines.

 `kartexec.cfg` is a configuration file for [SRB2Kart](https://srb2.org/mods/).
 It is a kart racing mod based on the 3D Sonic the Hedgehog fangame [Sonic Robo Blast 2](https://srb2.org/), based on a modified version of [Doom Legacy](http://doomlegacy.sourceforge.net/).